Author

 Best second-hand cars to buy on finance

-Buying a used car on finance changes the question from "what can I afford outright" to "what monthly payment works for me".
+If you're looking to buy a car on hire purchase, your budget isn't just about the vehicle's purchase price.
+Your monthly repayment, agreement length, interest and overall running costs can all affect which used car is right for you.
 That opens up a wider range of cars than your savings alone might allow, but it also means thinking about the purchase differently.
 This guide covers what kind of car suits different budgets when buying on finance, what to check before you commit, and how the numbers work out in practice.

 Buying on finance changes what "best" means